 Stallcop founded the Arizona Composers Forum (ACF) and served as its president and executive director for six years.
 During this period, ACF presented 46 concerts in Phoenix, Tucson and Flagstaff, a series of 12 lectures, and a weekly radio program featuring music of Arizona composers.

-In 1995 Stallcop was awarded the Performing Arts Fellowship in Composition by the Arizona Commission on the Arts and was appointed to serve on the Phoenix Arts Commission from 1986-89.
-He is published by BassScores and the American Composers Alliance (ACA).
-He has been a member of Broadcast Music, Inc. (BMI) and the American Federation of Musicians.
+Stallcop was awarded the Performing Arts Fellowship in Composition by the Arizona Commission on the Arts and was appointed to serve on the Phoenix Arts Commission for three years.
+He is published by the American Composers Alliance of New York (ACA).
+He is a member of Broadcast Music, Inc. (BMI) and the American Federation of Musicians.